calroc/Thun/docs/The_Four_Operations.md

 ### Handling Other Kinds of Join

+The `cleave` operators and others all have pretty brutal join semantics: everything works and we always wait for every sub-computation.
 We can imagine a few different potentially useful patterns of "joining" results from parallel combinators.

 #### first-to-finish

 Thinking about variations of `pam` there could be one that only returns the first result of the first-to-finish sub-program, or the stack could be replaced by its output stack.

 The other sub-programs would be cancelled.

+#### "Fulminators"

+Also known as "Futures" or "Promises" (by *everybody* else.
+"Fulinators" is what I was going to call them when I was thinking about implementing them in Thun.)

+The runtime could be amended to permit "thunks" representing the results of in-progress computations to be left on the stack and picked up by subsequent functions.
+These would themselves be able to leave behind more "thunks", the values of which depend on the eventual resolution of the values of the previous thunks.

+In this way you can create "chains" (and more complex shapes) out of normal-looking code that consist of a kind of call-graph interspersed with "asyncronous" ... events?

+In any case, until I can find a rigorous theory that shows that this sort of thing works perfectly in Joy code I'm not going to worry about it.
+(And I think the Categories can deal with it anyhow?
+Incremental evaluation, yeah?)